klyed/hivesmartchain/docs/developers.md

 * Update project/history.go with the latest releases notes and version.
 Run `make CHANGELOG.md NOTES.md` and make sure this is merged to main.
 * On the main branch, run `make ready_for_pull_request`.
 Check for any modified files.
 * Once main is update to date, switch to main locally run `make tag_release`.
 This will push the tag which kicks of the release build.
-* Optionally send out email on hyperledger burrow mailinglist.
+* Optionally send out email on hyperledger hsc mailinglist.
 Agreements network email should be sent out automatically.

 ## Proposals